haikalrmn/os212/links.md

 ## 6. Pointers in C / C++ [Full Course]
 [Visit Here](https://www.youtube.com/watch?v=zuegQmMdy8M&ab_channel=freeCodeCamp.org)<br>
-This is a Youtube video was created as a playlist made by the excellent instructors from MyCodeSchool Youtube channel, but compiled and reuploaded as one 4 hour length video by freecodecamp.org.
-This video explains in very detail about pointers in C/C++, which is one the most challenging topic to understand.
+This is a Youtube video that was created as a playlist made by the excellent instructors from MyCodeSchool, but compiled and reuploaded as one 4 hour length video by freecodecamp.org.
+This video explains about pointers in C/C++, which is one the most challenging topic to understand.
 Since this is a very detailed, slow paced video, I recommend you to not watch it in one sitting.
-You also have to watch and practice after each subtopic ends, so that you can remember the concept more.
-This video explains pointers in general, its purposse, pointer types, pointers as function arguments, pointers and arrays, function pointers, etc.
+You also have to practice after each subtopic ends, so that you can remember the concept more.
+This video explains pointers in general, its purpose, pointer types, pointers as function arguments, pointers and arrays, function pointers, etc.

 <br>
 <br>